Future Continuous (B2)

 B. Predicting Current or Future Ongoing Actions

-- Future continuous can be used to guess or imagine ongoing actions, even for near future.
+- Future continuous can be used to guess or imagine ongoing actions around now, even for near future.

 Examples:

-- “She will be thinking about her presentation now.”
+- Around this time: “She’ll be thinking about her presentation now.”

 C. Actions Interrupted by Another Future Event

-Use future continuous for the longer ongoing action, and simple future for the interruption.
+Use future continuous for the longer ongoing action.
+In the time clause with when/while, use the present simple for the shorter interrupting event (not will).

 Examples: